holdenlee/holdenlee.github.io/posts/Conversation on curiosity.md

 		>
 		> I thought, "I know what it is: They're going to talk about mechanics, how the springs work inside the toy; about chemistry, how the engine of the automobile works; and biology, about how the muscles work."
 		>
-		> It was the kind of thing my father would have talked abou**T:** "What makes it go?
+		> It was the kind of thing my father would have talked about: "What makes it go?
 Everything goes because the sun is shining."
-And then we would have fun discussing i**T:**
+And then we would have fun discussing it:
 		>
 		> "No, the toy goes because the spring is wound up," I would say.
 "How did the spring get wound up?" he would ask.
 		>